 Popular Programs

-The School of Transportation is the only post-secondary institution in North America offering globally recognized accreditation in transportation by air, sea, road, and rail.
-Programs include access to advanced resources such as a fleet of 20 aircraft, a certified industrial railway, and simulators for marine bridge and engine room training.
-The Airline and Flight Operations program offers a streamlined path to a diploma and a commercial pilot’s license.
+BCIT is the only postsecondary institution in North America with globally recognized accreditation across air, sea, road, and rail transportation.
+Facilities include a fleet of aircraft, a certified industrial railway, and marine and aviation simulators.
+Programs include Airline and Flight Operations, marine engineering, and logistics.

 Locations